Dead List: The Elderly in Horror Movies

 Dracula (1932)

 Forget any youthful action heroes.
-Dr. Abraham Van Helsing (Edward Van Sloan) is the prototype gentleman hero, who uses his wisdom and his wit to defeat the villainous Count Dracula (Bela Lugosi, of course!).
-No punching, no shotguns or chainsaws, but some holy water, a cross, a wooden stake, and an encyclopedic knowledge of what makes vampires tick was all you needed.
+Dr. Abraham Van Helsing (Edward Van Sloan) is the quintessential gentleman hero, who utilizes his wisdom and wit to defeat the villainous Count Dracula (Bela Lugosi, of course!).
+No punching, no shotguns, or chainsaws are used.
+Instead, some holy water, a cross, a wooden stake, and an encyclopedic knowledge of what makes vampires tick were all you needed.
 In a way, Van Helsing is a very Lovecraftian protagonist.
 Bookish, educated, and prepared.
-It was he who defeated Dracula, not the foppish young JohnHarker (David Manners).
-Van Sloan was in all of the early Universal classics, also having roles in Frankenstein, The Mummy, and Dracula’s Daughter.
+It was he who defeated Dracula, not the foppish young John Harker (David Manners).
+Van Sloan appeared in many of the early Universal classics, also starring in Frankenstein, The Mummy, and Dracula’s Daughter.

-Lugosi was no spring chicken either and was 50 at the time that the movie was released in 1932.
+Lugosi was no spring chicken either, and was 50 at the time that the movie was released in 1932.

 Hurd Hatfield’s dirty little secret in The Picture of Dorian Gray (1945)